 Night drives are undertaken with the aid of a spotlight to track wildlife.
 Getting good shots is difficult unless you are experienced at night photography or you have serious flash equipment.

 On walking safaris you will walk for at least 3 hours in the bush, it will be hot, very exciting and unpredictable.
 Think about what you can carry and get quick shots with on the fly.
 Consider choosing a camp that has hides (camouflaged shelters in the wild), which are ideal for waiting and watching and getting just the right moment.

-(dry season) - this is the peak season, especially for game drives and walks.
+April to October (dry season) - this is the peak season, especially for game drives and walks.
 June and July are the winter months but each month afterwards gets hotter through to October.
 Big cat sightings are especially good from May to July.
 Carmine Bee Eaters start nesting in August.
 Ground foliage dies back and thirsty wildlife is easier to see at rivers and waterholes late in this season.
-Good shots are possible of massive Quelea and Lillian's Lovebirds colonies.
-Tree foliage changes colour and new shoots and flowers appear in preparation for the rains.
-Early morning light is very clear.
-October is the hottest month and predator action is more pronounced as survival becomes an issue.November to March
+Good shots are possible of massive Quelea and Lillian's Lovebirds colonies

-(wet season) - a number of camps close during the Emerald season because the roads become impassable.
+November to March (wet season) - a number of camps close during the Emerald season because the roads become impassable.
 The park is quieter.
 Humidity rises with the start of light rains and wildlife disperses to higher ground.
 Migrant birdlife arrives in great numbers.
 Many bird species begin nesting and breeding.
-The light is superb for photography as there is less dust in the air and sunsets are colourful.
+The light is superb for photography as there is less dust in the air and sunsets are colourful

 The fertile landscape is lush and green and some animals drop their young.
 Heavy, short downpours mostly at night set in during January and the rivers swell.
 Boating adventures and river safaris become possible in February.
 The rains recede in March, which is a time of great renewal and visual splendour.